Komelaws/alx-system_engineering-devops/0x00-shell_basics/README.md

 A Script to current directories content in long formeat, with user and group ID's numerically and all hidden files.
-A Script that creates a directory in the /tmp/ directory A Script to move a file from a directory to another dirctory
+A Script that creates a directory in the /tmp/ directory A Script to move a file from a directory to another dirctory A Script that deletes a file from a sub-directory of a directory